DDN-SLAM: Real-time Dense Dynamic Neural Implicit SLAM

 \subsection{NERF-BASED SLAM}

 The achievements of NeRF \cite{muller2022instant, wu2022d, wang2021neus, weng2022humannerf, turki2022mega, rebain2022lolnerf, mildenhall2021nerf} in 3D scene representation \cite{pearl2022nan, zakharov2020autolabeling, wang2022nerf, ichnowski2021dex, yu2022monosdf, hu2022nerf} have attracted widespread attention.
 In recent work, neural implicit SLAM systems and similar work \cite{lin2021barf, yao2019recurrent} have shown impressive performance in high-quality rendering and accurate 3D reconstruction. iMAP \cite{sucar2021imap} proposes a real-time updating system using a single MLP decoder, and NICE-SLAM \cite{zhu2022nice} extends the system to achieve larger scene representation, addressing the scene limitations of iMAP \cite{sucar2021imap}.
 ESLAM \cite{yang2019cubeslam} uses multi-scale vertically aligned feature planes for representation and decodes compact features directly into TSDF.
 Co-SLAM \cite{wang2023coslam} adopts a joint encoding method based on coordinates and one-blob to balance geometric accuracy and inference speed.
 GO-SLAM \cite{zhang2023goslam} introduces an effective loop closure strategy that enables global correction but may impact tracking speed and efficiency.
 However, these methods result in severe errors in reconstruction and tracking in dynamic scenes due to interference from high/low dynamic objects.
 That leads to incorrect data association and cumulative drift amplification in pose estimation.
 The dynamic objects as interference information affecting the reconstruction results, causing artifacts or catastrophic forgetting issues.
-Although NICE-SLAM \cite{zhu2022nice} proposes a pixel filtering method based on depth threshold to achieve effective tracking and reconstruction in low dynamic scenes, its inference speed and tracking accuracy decrease significantly in high dynamic scenes with occlusion and interference.
+Although NICE-SLAM \cite{zhu2022nice} proposes a pixel filtering method based on depth threshold to achieve effective tracking and reconstruction in low dynamic scenes, its inference speed and tracking accuracy decrease significantly in high-dynamic(involving significant human movement and high speed) scenes with occlusion and interference.